 Our UK-based team of property lawyers are highly experienced in helping clients who have inherited property in Spain, including where you wish to keep the property or plan to sell the property you have inherited.

-If you own property in Portugal, we can also help you with making a Spanish Will.
+If you own property in Spain, we can also help you with making a Spanish Will.